Should companies invest in ChatGPT? - Gadget

 ChatGPT has dazzled amateurs and industry experts ever since its launch at the end of November last year.
 Given a prompt, ChatGPT can answer complex questions, provide suggestions and even debug programming code all while sounding extremely human.

+Microsoft’s reported $10-billion investment in OpenAI shows that major companies are willing to invest in artificial intelligence software.
+Apart from the possible nefarious uses of ChatGPT, the service has the potential to greatly improve tools and services a company like Microsoft already provide.
+For example, it can be used to generate text in Word, keep minutes of Teams meetings and many other possible applications.

+Companies that can benefit from the automation that ChatGPT provides, especially in the customer relations field, should therefore keep a firm eye on OpenAI to see what possible integrations they can provide in the future.

-It’s very hard to believe the text was created by a machine learning algorithm.
+Meanwhile, it’s hard to believe the AI-generated text one sees was created by a machine learning algorithm.
 Prompted with the question of how it works, ChatGPT explained it uses “a large dataset of text” so that it has “knowledge about a wide range of topics and can respond to a wide variety of questions and prompts”.

 On the surface this might sound like an amazing invention that can be used to explain complex concepts in simple terms, brainstorm creative ideas or even automate certain actions like customer support, writing memos or keeping minutes of meetings.
 But it also poses a serious threat to cyber security.